schatekar/blog/_posts/DRAFT - 2017-12-25-a-good-api-does-not-make-assumptions-about-consumers.md

 layout: post
 title: A good API does not make assumptions about their consumers
 excerpt: A lot of times we build an API to meet a specific need, publish those APIs and then expect the consumers to use the API for that specific purpose.
 This may work when both API producers and consumers are the same team.
 But the moment API consumption goes outside of the team, it becomes difficult to dictate how the consumers must use the API.
 It is best not to make any assumptions around that.
+tweet: Avoid arguments with consumers of your API over how to use the API
 published: false
 ---